connexcs/docs/docs/transcription.md

 <img src="/transcription/img/trans1.png" alt="enable" width="900"/>

-3.**Transcription Duration**: You can set a maximum recording time (in seconds) for your transcription.
-Please note, the recording will stop at the specified time, even if mid-sentence.
+3.**Transcription Duration**: You can set a maximum transcription time (in seconds) for your transcription service.
+Please note, the transcription will stop at the specified time, even if mid-sentence.

+#### Confirm your Transcription Service Status:

-4.Navigate to **Global :material-menu-right: Transcription**.
+1. Navigate to **Global :material-menu-right: Transcription**.
 You will be able to see the screen as shown below.

 <img src="/transcription/img/trans2.png"/>

-5.You will see 3 options:
+2.You will see 3 options:

 * **Select**: Select from query profiles built using the [Transcription Query Profile](https://bani-transcription--connexcs-docs.netlify.app/transcription/#transcription-query-profile).
 * **Search**: Allows you to search things like the **Call ID**, **Phrases** etc. [Click here](https://docs.connexcs.com/transcription/#search-transcriptions) to know more.
 * [Transcription Query Profile](https://bani-transcription--connexcs-docs.netlify.app/transcription/#transcription-query-profile).

-6.The columns in the field include:
+3.The columns in the field include:

 * **Call ID**: Particular Call ID.
 * **Date**: Date of the call.